-Daisy Pearce, Jake Stringer, Peter Hitchener, Jo Hall, Milly Tapper and Jo Salmon are the proud Victorians named as ambassadors for Premier’s Active April in 2017.
+Daisy Pearce, Liam Picken, Jessica Gallagher, Dr Ricardo Da Cost, Peter Hitchener and Jo Hall are the proud Victorians named as ambassadors for Premier’s Active April in 2018.

 They know all about being active and are passionate about sharing their tips for an active lifestyle with others.
-In their role, Daisy, Jake, Peter, Jo, Milly and Jo will help spread the word about all the fun you can have being active and the Prizes you can win along the way.
+In their role Daisy, Liam, Jessica, Dr Ricardo, Peter and Jo will help spread the word about all the fun you can have being active and the Prizes you can win along the way.

 – Daisy Pearce